 Sometimes it makes sense to cancel your life insurance.
 You may believe you no longer need the coverage so what is the point of paying those monthly premiums?
-But before your life insurance policy is cancelled consider a few things that might either change your mind or provide you with some valuable alternatives.
+But before your life insurance policy is canceled consider a few things that might either change your mind or provide you with some valuable alternatives.

-It may be that your income has decreased over time.
+- Your income has decreased over time.

-Perhaps you no longer have any dependents.
+- You no longer have any dependents.

-Or perhaps you’re looking to move over to a cheaper life insurance policy.
+- You’re looking to move over to a cheaper life insurance policy.

 Others keep the death benefit but choose to use the cash value to buy term life insurance, which will ultimately expire at the end of the set term.